AnnoyedLeek/salty3.0/README.md

   * gifcollage
   * collage (digital and analog)
   * webart
-  * 3dart
+  * add 3d art screenshots eventually
   * digitalart
   * music
-- Wife Page
+- Reintegrate the "I Love My Wife" Page
-- Redo the guestbook page (on 123guestbook.com) >> after go live
+- Reintegrate the 4/20 page
+---
+## Other To-Do
 - Melonland deed
-- Address any bugs with hi-res displays.
-- Figure out how to change the tab title when switching frames from the nav.
+- Figure out how to change the tab title when switching frames from the nav. (probably some JavaScript wizardry, maybe ask Melon?)
-- Translate "About" stat sheet to new design with modal pop up.
+- Translate "About" stat sheet to new design with modal pop up?
 ---
+### Completed Tasks
+- ~~Address bugs with hi-res displays.~~
+- ~~Redo the guestbook page (on 123guestbook.com) >> after go live~~
 - ~~Melonland surf club widget~~
 - ~~ Design a mobile-friendly version of the site.~~
 - ~~About~~